 Experts caution that this number toll is likely to rise as the U.S. population ages.

 "As the United States population continues to age, we can expect more deaths from falls.
 We can also expect more hospitalizations and nursing home admissions as a result of falls."" -- Robin Lee, Epidemiologist, Injury Center of the U.S. Centers for Disease Control and Prevention.

-Fall prevention is therefore a critical area of need within the U.S. healthcare system.
+Fall prevention for elderly adults is therefore a critical area of need within the U.S. healthcare system.
 Fortunately, there are several best practices that can help seniors age safely and prevent falls from occurring.